The five best ways to get better sleep in your home.

-The way to do this should include preliminary research that will locate those points in your bedroom that need improvement and which are personally adapted to the challenges you face.
+The way to do so should include preliminary research that will locate those areas within your bedroom that need improvement and which are personally adapted to the challenges you face.

-By doing this, you can improve your physical sleep environment.
+By doing this, you will Significantly improve your physical sleep environment.

-So now, after we understood (the obvious, we should note) that the road to better sleep quality begins with improving your bed environment, it's time to move to the next step.
+So now, after we understood (the obvious, we should note) that the road to better quality sleeping begins with improving your bedding environment, it's time to move to the next step.